 Change is having the ability to move from one situation to another with relative ease.
-Change gives us a different perspective.
+Change gives us a different perspective and allows us to embrace new beginnings.
 Where we know physical change is going to happen we’re happy to accept it, but we seem to find psychological change difficult.

 For some of us change is brought about by a desire to change, but it’s something that needs to be honed if it is to happen.
 When we don’t think about changed it’s easy to stagnate, and that can’t broaden our horizons, or our spiritual growth.